Preferences

 Units in general

-In earlier Cinema 4D versions (< R 12) there were no real units.
-You could define any mm, m or km there, but none of that made any difference to Cinema 4D.
-There was always an appendage without a function in the respective value field.
+In earlier versions of CINEMA 4D (< R 12) there were no real units.
+You could define mm, m or km, but none of this made any difference for CINEMA 4D.
+It was always an appendage without a function in the respective value field.

-This is now different: 1m now has 100 centimeters and 1 kilometer 1000 meters etc., i.e., if you change the unit of measurement in the default settings from meters to centimeters, for example, a 2m wide cube will then be displayed as 200cm.
+This is now different: 1m is now 100 centimetres and 1 kilometer is 1000 metres etc., i.e. if you change the Units in the default settings, e.g. from Meters to Centimeters, a 2m wide cube is then displayed as 200cm.
 The values are therefore converted if the Show Units option is activated.

-What is that good for?
-In combination with the double (internal) precision (which has been increased from 32-bit to 64-bit as of R 12), oddities caused by rounding errors are now a thing of the past.
-This means that you can first model 2 small dust grains in the millimeter range in one and the same scene, then switch to kilometers and place a gymnasium around the dust grains.
-Cinema 4D now handles this perfectly.
+In combination with the double (internal) precision (which has been increased from 32 bit to 64 bit as of R 12), rounding errors are now a thing of the past, i.e. you can model 2 small dust particles in the millimeter range in one and the same scene, then switch to kilometers and place a gymnasium around the dust particles.
+CINEMA 4D now handles this perfectly.

 It is now also possible to load objects modeled in mm into a scene where the objects have sizes of hundreds of meters, i.e., if you copy objects from one scene to the next, the conversion happens automatically.